Tutorial - Integrate Dynamo

 file_path = Path(__file__).parent / "dynamo_model_sample_app.dyn"

-# Update dynamo file with parameters from user input
+# Update the Dynamo file with parameters from user input

 dyn_file.update("Number of houses", params.number_of_houses)